mohamedsaif/IntelligentExperiences.OnContainers/guide/00-setup/README.md

 For information on installing it, refer to [jq documentation](https://stedolan.github.io/jq/download/)

+## Dapr

+A new cloud

+Follow [Dapr Installation Instructions](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#prerequisites) to prepare your dev environment.

+>NOTE: You need Docker Desktop up and running (in Windows it must be under Linux Containers mode).

 ## Next step

 Congratulations on completing this section.
 Let's move to the next step: